cosmicThreePointO/use-scroll-fades/README.md

 ## Visual Examples

-See the library in action with different scrolling scenarios:
+See the library in action with different scrolling scenarios at the official github page: https://cosmicthreepointo.github.io/use-scroll-fades/

 ### Vertical Scrolling with Gradient Background ✨
 ![Vertical Scrolling with Gradient Background](./docs/demo-vertical-gradient.gif)